michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/03_understanding_the_file_systems.md

 It is very important to know which file system you are in.

 - Open the Ubuntu app and type `pwd`.
-Assumuing you haven't changed anything yet, you'll notice that it says something like `/home/<your username>`.
+Assuming you haven't changed anything yet, you'll notice that it says something like `/home/<your username>`.

 This `/home/` means that you are in the Ubuntu FS.